niemasd/How-to-Teach-Online/teach_online/spicy_takes.md

 but one can imagine a world in which world experts on a given topic *all* contribute to producing instructional videos and text for that topic, and then sharing them all in a central organized repository.

+(niemas-spicy-takes-automate-everything)=
+## Automate EVERYTHING!

+I was torn between this should be a [Spicy Take](#niemas-spicy-takes) or a [General Tip](#general-tips), but I think just spicy enough to leave here.
+In general,
+I am strongly of the opinion that, when running a course, the instructor should try to automate everything they can possibly automate.
+Of course,
+don't sacrifice the quality of your assessments in exchange for easy automation, but try to think of ways to automate any aspects of your course that are currently being done manually.
+For example,
+if there are any points that you have to manually enter throughout the course, try to write a program to help automate the process (e.g. I have written [programs to help me migrate points](https://github.com/niemasd/teaching) from [Ed](https://edstem.org) to my [Canvas](https://canvas.instructure.com) gradebook).
+TODO

 (niemas-spicy-takes-glossary)=
 ## Glossary